PHZINNxx/localhost/README.md

 ### localhost subdomains

-direct continuation of Charles' process: https://inclouds.space/localhost-domains
+Direct continuation of Charles' process: https://inclouds.space/localhost-domains

 #### setup `dnsmasq`

-Use `dnsmasq` so all subdomains (*.localhost) get redirected to 127.0.01.
+We'll use `dnsmasq` so all subdomains (*.localhost) get redirected to 127.0.01.
+Install it (via brew or apt) and then configure it as follows:

 ```
 echo 'port=5353' | sudo tee -a /etc/dnsmasq.conf